 Next Weather: Mid-morning report

-It’s another Next Weather Alert day due to the heat, but it’ll be cooler than yesterday.
+Saturday will be a Next Weather Alert day due to the threat of storms in the evening.

 View CBS News In